MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy allows you to turn Windows Defender SmartScreen on or off.
 SmartScreen helps protect PCs by warning users before running potentially malicious programs downloaded from the Internet.
 This warning is presented as an interstitial dialog shown before running an app that has been downloaded from the Internet and is unrecognized or known to be malicious.
 No dialog is shown for apps that do not appear to be suspicious.

 Some information is sent to Microsoft about files and programs run on PCs with this feature enabled.